macs3-project/MACS/docs/bdgcmp.md

   sequencing depth.
 DEFAULT: 0.0, no pseudocount is applied.
 - `-m` or `--method`: Method to use while calculating a score in any bin by comparing the treatment value and control value.
-Available choices are: ppois, qpois, subtract, logFE, logLR, and slogLR.
+Available choices are: `ppois`, `qpois`, `subtract`, `logFE`,` logLR`, `slogLR`, and `max`.
 They represent Poisson P-value (-log10(pvalue) form) using control as lambda and treatment as observation, q-value through a BH process for Poisson p-values, subtraction from treatment, linear scale fold enrichment, log10 fold enrichment (need to set pseudocount), log10 likelihood between ChIP-enriched model and open chromatin model (need to set pseudocount), symmetric log10 likelihood between two ChIP-enrichment models, or the maximum value between the two tracks.
 The default option is ppois.
 - `--verbose`: Set the verbose level of runtime messages.
 0: only show critical messages, 1: show additional warning messages, 2: show process information, 3: show debug messages.
 DEFAULT: 2